danbev/learning-iot/README.md

 TODO:

 ### Serial communication
 Is the process of transmitting one bit of data at a time.
-Thing of this as being one wire and the bits flow through it.
+Think of this as being one wire and the bits flow through it.
 Only requires one wire which is one reason at it is used often in microcontroller system design.